TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 1/Mark 1.24.md

 ---

-saying, What have we to do with thee, Jesus thou Nazarene? art thou come to destroy us?
-I know thee who thou art, the Holy One of God.
+saying, "Ha!
+What do we have to do with you, Jesus, you Nazarene?
+Have you come to destroy us?
+I know you who you are: the Holy One of God!"